evanx/jsbin/hydratePromises/readme.md

          });
 ```

-which illustrates what `hydratePromises` does, but for a collection of promises.
+which illustrates what `hydrateFromPromises` does, but for a collection of promises.

 ### Demo